aprs434/aprs434.github.io/README.md

 |_Information Field_|up to 256 out of [**95** printable ASCII characters](https://en.wikipedia.org/wiki/ASCII#Printable_characters)|
 |_Frame Check Sequence_|**not required;** provided by LoRa|

+- _Source Address, SSID_ and _Digipeater Address_ can by combined in only 6 LoRa bytes.
-Inside the _Information Field,_ it is customary to compress latitude, longitude, symbol, course and speed a first time using [Base91](https://en.wikipedia.org/wiki/List_of_numeral_systems#Standard_positional_numeral_systems).
+- It is customary to compress latitude, longitude, symbol, course and speed using [Base91](https://en.wikipedia.org/wiki/List_of_numeral_systems#Standard_positional_numeral_systems). **APRS 434** will not differ in this respect.
+There is almost no gain to be made in compressing the _Information Field_ any further.

 ## Frequency = 434.000 MHz